MMINAIL/mminail.github.io/_includes/code-live.md

 Render the code live ...

-Ping-back the Home Page of the [Medcoin™ Crypto Currency Project](https://rwebaz.github.io/Medcoin-Crypto-Currency-Project/){:title="Click to Visit the Home Page of the Medcoin™ Crypto Currency Project at GitHub pages"}{:target="_blank"}
+Ping-back the Home Page of the [Medcoin™ Crypto Currency Project](https://rwebaz.github.io/Medcoin-Crypto-Currency-Project/){:title="Click to Visit the Home Page of the Medcoin™ Crypto Currency Project at GitHub pages"}{:target="_blank"}.